maximlamare/S3_extract/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-Current S3Snow processor version: 2.1
+Current S3Snow processor version: 2.3

-The repository contains 2 tools:
+The repository contains 3 tools:

 - *s3_extract_snow_products*: the script is designed to extract the outputs from the S3 OLCI SNOW processor based on a list of Sentinel-3 (Hereafter “S3”) OLCI imagery, for a named list of user-defined lat/lon coordinates.
 - *s3_band_extract*: the script allows to extract values from S3 bands (OLCI or SLSTR) from a list of S3 images for a named list of user-defined lat/lon coordinates.
+- *list_sat_bands*: returns a list of all available bands from an S3 OLCI or SLSTR scene.

 The work requires **SNAP 7** and the following experimental SNAP plugins:

- - s3tbx-snow-2.0.10-SNAPSHOT
+ - s3tbx-snow-2.3-SNAPSHOT
  - s3tbx-olci-o2corr-0.81-SNAPSHOT
- - s3tbx-idepix-olci-s3snow-0.81-SNAPSHOT
+ - s3tbx-idepix-olci-s3snow-0.82-SNAPSHOT
+ - snap-slope-0.92-SNAPSHOT (if the S3 SNOW DEM products are to extracted)

 Code developed within the **Sentinel-3 for Science, Land Study 1: Snow**   project led by Jason Box.
 More information at [snow.geus.dk](http://snow.geus.dk/).

-Development and testing: Maxim Lamare and Jason Box.
+Development and testing: Maxim Lamare, Jason Box, and Jonas Kvist Andersen.